slack-ruby/slack-ruby-bot/README.md

 [![Gem Version](https://badge.fury.io/rb/slack-ruby-bot.svg)](http://badge.fury.io/rb/slack-ruby-bot)
 [![Build Status](https://travis-ci.org/dblock/slack-ruby-bot.png)](https://travis-ci.org/dblock/slack-ruby-bot)

-A generic Slack bot framework written in Ruby.
-This library does all the heavy lifting so you can focus on implementing slack bot commands, without introducing unnecessary requirements or limitations.
+A generic Slack bot framework written in Ruby on top of [slack-ruby-client](https://github.com/dblock/slack-ruby-client).
+This library does all the heavy lifting, such as message parsing, so you can focus on implementing slack bot commands.
+It also attempts to itroduce the bare minimum number of requirements or any sorts of limitations.
 It's a Slack bot boilerplate.

 ## Usage